aditymansinka/Solar-Industry-AI-Assistant/README.md

-# Solar Industry AI Assistant 🌞
+# AI Powered Solar Rooftop Analyzer 🌞

 A Streamlit-based web application that allows users to upload rooftop satellite images and receive a dynamic, AI-simulated analysis of the rooftop’s solar installation potential.
 It provides installation recommendations, ROI estimates, and visualizes energy distribution using pie charts.